nus-cs2103-AY1718S1/addressbook-level3/doc/DeveloperGuide.md

 (For all use cases below, the **System** is the `AddressBook` and the **Actor** is the `user`, unless specified otherwise)

+#### Use case: Rename tag

+**MSS**
+1. User enters rename tag command.
+2. User renames tag 'friends' to 'buddies'.
+3. All persons who were tagged 'friends' tag will be tagged 'buddies' instead.
+Use case ends.

+**Extensions**
+2a.
+No person has 'friends' tag.
+Use case ends.

 #### Use case: Delete person

 **MSS**